JAMSHEDD2/cfg/README.md

 # QuickShell GUI Builder
-#This is project made with CODEX
+#This is a project made with CODEX
-Готовое простое приложение-конструктор для QuickShell:
+A ready-made, simple builder app for QuickShell:

-- настройка базового профиля (тема, шрифт, масштаб);
+- Basic profile setup (theme, font, zoom);
-- создание и редактирование нескольких `bar`;
+- Creating and editing multiple `bars`;
-- подключение и настройка модуля плеера (MPRIS/playerctl/custom);
+- Connecting and configuring the player module (MPRIS/playerctl/custom);
-- добавление быстрых действий с хоткеями;
+- Adding quick actions with hotkeys;
-- живой предпросмотр JSON;
+- Live JSON preview;
-- копирование и скачивание `quickshell.config.json`.
+- Copying and downloading `quickshell.config.json`.

 ## Start